o3de/o3de.org/content/docs/user-guide/project-config/add-remove-gems.md

 This tutorial shows you how to add and remove Gems in your project by using the **Project Manager** or the command line interface (CLI) in **Open 3D Engine (O3DE)**.
 Gems provide features and assets to your project.
 For more details on Gems and what Gems are available with O3DE, refer to the [Gems](/docs/user-guide/gems) section.

 O3DE includes many Gems that you can add to your project.
 You can also use Gems from *external* sources.
-External Gems must be registered to your project before you can enable them.
+External Gems must be registered to your project before you can activate them.
 Refer to [Registering Gems](/docs/user-guide/project-config/register-gems/) for instructions on how to register additional Gems.

 ## Overview